 * Refer to Section 2.3 for Conceptual Review Phase Submission Package Requirements by Review Path

-- The applicant must complete an online ERSA Worksheet on the PWD Stormwater Plan Review website.
-The online worksheet provides interactive guidance to assist the applicant in providing all required project, contact, and owner information.
-For reference, a static version of the ERSA Worksheet is included on the Stormwater Plan Review Resources page.
+- When submitting the ERSA application, the applicant must complete an online ERSA Worksheet which provides interactive guidance to assist the applicant in providing all required project, contact, and owner information.

 - The online ERSA Worksheet guides the applicant through the process of determining the project’s Review Path.
 Detailed information on determining a project’s Review Path is included in Section 2.1.2.